 EMS releases helpful safety tips for Halloween

-BATON ROUGE - With Halloween just around the corner, emergency personnel in East Baton Rouge Parish have some helpful tips to keep residents safe this season.
+BATON ROUGE - Tonight people will be hitting the streets in celebration of Halloween.
+In an effort to keep residents safe during this spooky time of year, emergency personnel in East Baton Rouge Parish have some helpful safety tips.

 EBR Emergency Medical Services has issued numerous tips to keep trick or treaters and drivers safe this Halloween.
 Tips include making sure costumes fit properly, checking candy for signs of tampering, and mapping out routes before leaving.